pypyr/pypyr/README.rst

   def get_parsed_context(context_arg):
       """This is the signature for a context parser.

+      Args:
+        context_arg: string.
+Passed from command-line invocation where pypyr pipelinename 'this is the context_arg'

+      Returns:
+        dict.
+This dict will initialize the context for the pipeline run.
+      """
-Input context is the string received from pypyr --context 'value here'""" assert context_arg, ("pipeline must be invoked with --context set.") logger.debug("starting")
+      assert context_arg, ("pipeline must be invoked with context set.") logger.debug("starting")

       # your clever code here.
-Chances are pretty good you'll be doing things with the input context string to create a dictionary.
+Chances are pretty good you'll be doing things
+      # with the input context_arg string to create a dictionary.

       # function signature returns a dictionary
       return {'key1': 'value1', 'key2':'value2'}